poseidon/matchbox/Documentation/bootcfg.md

-# Config Service
+# bootcfg

-The bare metal config service is an HTTP service run inside a data center which provides (optionally signed) boot configs, ignition configs, and cloud configs to PXE, iPXE, and Pixiecore network-boot client machines.
+`bootcfg` is an HTTP config service which renders signed Ignition configs, Cloud-configs, network boot configs, and metadata to machines based on their attributes.

 The service maintains **Spec** resources which define a named set of boot settings (kernel, options, initrd) and configuration settings (ignition config, cloud config). **Groups** match zero or more machines to a `Spec` based on tags such as machine attributes (e.g. UUID, MAC) or arbitrary key/value pairs (e.g. zone, region, etc.).